kritika27/kritika27/README.md

 🔭 I am open for a full-time React Developer job.
 Currently,I am working as a full-time React Developer in GlobalLogic.With expertise in React, I am working in MERN stack & TypeScript.

 🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
-Other skills on my bucket list for coming months are Figma, Photoshop, Scuba Diving and driving a car.🙂
+Other skills on my bucket list for coming months are Photoshop, Scuba Diving and driving a car.🙂

 👯 I like to write Tech Blog on DEV,post about ReactJS on Twitter based on my learning and experiences.
 I am always open to learn new Technologies and pacify my curiosity about Computers.If you want to discuss something over programming, let's grab a cup of Coffee together virtually.

-⚡ Fun fact: I like to do sketching, write poems and try new hobbies in my leisure hour.
-These days I am into cooking & photography as part of my new hobbies.
+⚡ Fun fact: I like to sketch, write poems and try new hobbies in my leisure hour.
+These days I am learning German.

 ### Available on: